Riyad El Cadi

 Marrakech, Morocco

-Book from GBP Book from £84 per night
+Book from GBP 78

-Tranquil and beautifully decorated riad in the heart of Marrakech’s bustling medina (15 rooms)
+A tranquil and beautifully decorated riad in the heart of Marrakech’s bustling medina (15 rooms)

-Tranquil and beautifully decorated riad in the heart of Marrakech’s bustling medina (15 rooms)
+A tranquil and beautifully decorated riad in the heart of Marrakech’s bustling medina (15 rooms)

 This place is like a private art museum, but without a trace of stuffiness.
-Home of a former German ambassador, the riad makes an exotic, idyllic base from which to explore the souks and palaces of Marrakech.
+Once the home of a German ambassador, the riad makes an exotic, idyllic base from which to explore the souks and palaces of Marrakech.
 Spread over 7 interconnecting houses, this 14th-century building has been turned into an elegant ‘home from home’ - a glorious mix of chic, comfort, hospitality and art.
 Wander around the labyrinth of rooms, staircases, balconies and alcoves and you’ll discover magnificent Berber and Islamic art treasures - a true feast for culture-vultures.

 Highs